afroniquely/Curl-Finder/README.md

 ![alt text][logo]
 [logo]: http://content.freshmedleydesigns.com/media/images/KittenCapadesGame.png "Kittencapades Wireframe"

+### Technologies Used:
+* Vanilla Javascript
+* Some JQuery
+* CSS
+* HTML
+* Animate.css
+* Skeleton Framework

+### Approach Taken and Conflict Resolutions
+Overall, I tried to create a game that would be a spin off on the Simon Says game of traditional colors, and introduce some fun kitten action.
+Overall, I tried to implement javascript combined with some jquery functionality.
+Tried to keep the code DRY as possible.

+Roadblocks: I quickly learned a few things broke rather easily and totally were over my skill level at this current point.
+It was fun to try and tackle, but overall, definitely challenging for me to get a truly fully functioning game.
+Moral of this story: I will revist and conquer the Kittencapades!

 ### Things that didn't work
 Errors I faced were getting the code to effectively make the flash and random sequence and also just errors on converting a Simon type game into an image based one.